BICENTENNIAL TRIBUTE

 The Blessingtons join Byron on his daily ride around Genoa

-EofB: Dashed bad business about the Dublin mortgages eh what?!
-To compensate, Byron, I shall buy that two-master of yours with the politically controversial name - does she sail well?
+EofB: Damned bad business about our Dublin mortgage plan, eh what?!
+To compensate, Byron, I shall buy that badly-made two-master of yours with the politically controversial name - what was it?
+Bolivar? - heh heh - does she sail well?

 B: I've not had the heart to sail her - I am ashes where once I was fire, what I loved I now merely admire - and my heart is as grey as my head

 LyB: I noticed - it's also quite thin.
-To the vessel - we can reach a bargain and rename her.
-Have you met my equally stunning sister Miss Power? - she rarely leaves the carriage - Blessington, it would be quite marvellous for us to locate here - we could buy the Villa Paradiso - and our names, Byron, would be entwined for eternity - I will have our coronets painted on my new Royal Doulton coronation ware
+To the vessel - we can reach a bargain and rename her, after meself, bien sûr, not some vulgar politician.
+Have you met my equally stunning sister, Miss Power?
+Blessington, it would be quite marvellous for us to locate here - we could buy the Villa Paradiso - and our names, Byron, would be entwined for eternity - I will have our coronets painted on my new Royal Doulton coronation ware

 A loud crash emanates from Byron's palazzo